-Is your child with autism or a learning disability going to be given an IQ test by special education personnel?
-Are you concerned that the IQ score may not be accurate due to your child's disability
+Is your child with autism or a learning disability going to be given an IQ test by special education personnel, and are you concerned that the IQ score may not be accurate due to your child's disability?

 Would you like to know about verbal and non verbal IQ tests to see which one would give an accurate IQ score?
 This article will discuss verbal IQ tests that are usually given by school psychologist vs. non verbal IQ tests that may more accurately reflect your child's academic ability.

 IQ tests are used by psychologists school or private, to determine what a child's cognitive functioning and intelligence are.

 The IQ tests used by most school psychologist are based on the child's ability to understand and use language.
 If a child with a disability has a serious language based disability such as dyslexia, the language based IQ test may not accurately reflect the child's intelligence.